rust-embedded/discovery/src/05-led-roulette/light-it-up.md

 and allow us to use the same API to blink an LED and of course many more complex things accross all chips that implement the `embedded-hal` traits.

-This also enables people to write crates that only rely on the `embedded-hal` traits being implemented for certain objects which in turn enables anyone with a chip that implements `embedded-hal` to use this library for themselves, despite the other possibly not even knowing about the existence of the MCU the consumer of the library is using.

-For example, a
-person working on an embedded project might decide to implement a driver to show characters on a screen and writes a library based on `embedded-hal` for the screen, once this library is published every chip that has a HAL library can be made to control said screen easily since the HALs all expose the same API.
+For example, a person working on an embedded project might need to read temperature data from a sensor.
+In order to achieve this they can write a driver library that doesn't do anything MCU specific but instead just relies on `embedded-hal`.
+This will allow anyone with an MCU that implements the `embedded-hal` traits to easily plug and play their driver crate, despite having an MCU made by a completely different manufacturer or even with a different architecture etc.

 [OutputPin trait]: https://docs.rs/embedded-hal/0.2.4/embedded_hal/digital/v2/trait.OutputPin.html
 [nrf51-hal]: https://crates.io/crates/nrf51-hal